nesevis/exhaust/docs/reduction-planning.md

 **Decision point gate.** Step 5 requires both domain ratio decision accuracy > 70% AND stability prediction divergence < 0.2 for > 70% of edges.
 Each signal measured independently.

-### Warm-start validation (standalone fix)
+### Warm-start validation (implemented)

 The warm-start validation fixes a pre-existing correctness issue in `KleisliComposition`, independent of the planning proposal.
-The current KleisliComposition transfers convergence records between adjacent upstream values, gated by lift report coverage.
-If coverage is high but floors are semantically stale, premature convergence already occurs.
-This fix should be implemented as a standalone bugfix to `KleisliComposition`, not deferred to the planning implementation.
+Implemented as a standalone bugfix.
+The validation lives in `runKleisliExploration` (the driver) — the composition exposes `pendingTransferOrigins` and `upstreamDelta`; the driver validates at `floor - 1` and calls `setValidatedOrigins`.
+See `docs/reduction-planning-implementation.md` for details.

 **Problem: premature convergence.** A stale floor that still fails the property looks valid.
 The encoder converges to a non-minimal value.